npm/documentation/content/cli/v7/commands/npm-exec.md

 - The `--always-spawn` option is redundant, and thus removed.
 - The `--shell` option is replaced with `--script-shell`, but maintained in the `npx` executable for backwards compatibility.

+### A note on caching

+The npm cli utilizes its internal package cache when using the package name specified.
+You can use the following to change how and when the cli uses this cache.
+See [`npm cache`](/cli/v7/commands/npm-cache) for more on how the cache works.

+#### prefer-online

+Forces staleness checks for packages, making the cli look for updates immediately even if the package is already in the cache.

+#### prefer-offline

+Bypasses staleness checks for packages.
+Missing data will still be requested from the server.
+To force full offline mode, use `offline`.

+#### offline

+Forces full offline mode.
+Any packages not locally cached will result in an error.

 ### See Also